Electric Vehicle Supply Equipment (EVSE) and Electric Vehicle Energy Management Systems (EVEMS)

 Definitions for control configurations of EVEMS have not been developed because currently there is not an EVEMS standard therefore the qualified person performing load calculation must fully understand the various energy management schemes and how the EVEMS to be installed relates to the BCEC.
 Some of the common schemes are:

-- Load switching: Where current transformers from the EVEMS monitor the load at a branch circuit, feeder or service and disconnects the EVSE when total power consumption exceeds a fixed amount of available capacity.
-Load switching may also occur at the branch circuit level where two loads are installed where only one can be on at a time when controlled by an EVEMS.
+• Load switching: Where current transformers from the EVEMS monitor the load at a branch circuit, feeder or service and disconnects the EVSE when total power consumption exceeds a fixed amount of available Load switching may also occur at the branch circuit level where two loads are installed where only can be on at the same time when controlled by an EVEMS.

-- Load sharing: Where all EVSE connected on one branch circuit communicates and allocates equal power to chargers depending on the number of electric vehicles connected.
+• Load sharing: Where all EVSE connected on one branch circuit communicates and allocates equal power to chargers depending on the number of electric vehicles

 More complex systems may also perform load management or dynamic load management by monitoring the capacity of an electrical circuit, panel, or switchboard and allocate available power to EVSE depending on the charging requirements of the connected electric vehicles.

-2) BCEC Rule 8-202 1) a) does not specify requirements where EVSE loads are supplied from a dwelling unit’s panelboard.
-Upcoming changes to the 2024 CEC code have clarified the requirements for EVSE loads.
-To support this upcoming change, the application of the BCEC Rule 8-202 1) a), any EVSE loads supplied from a dwelling unit’s panelboard shall be added with a 100% demand factor, except as permitted by Rule 8-106 11).
+2. For the application of the BCEC Rule 8-202 1) a) vii), any EVSE loads supplied from a dwelling unit’s panelboard shall be added with a 100% demand factor, except as permitted by Rule 8-106 10) and 11).
 Note: The relaxation of 8-106 11) would not apply if the EVEMS did not monitor the consumer’s service, feeders, and branch circuits and control the electric vehicle supply equipment loads in accordance with Rule 8-500.

 Note: Utility equipment is not regulated by the BC Electrical Code but may be affected by the use of these systems.
 The electrical utility should be consulted and notified of all EVEMS when installation of EVSE and EVEMS is being considered.